tammoippen/plotille/README.md

 * like [termgraph](https://github.com/sgeisler/termgraph) (not on pypi), but very different style.
 * like [terminalplot](https://github.com/kressi/terminalplot), but with braille, X/Y-axis, histogram, linear interpolation.

+Basic support for timeseries plotting is provided with release 3.2: for any `X` or `Y` values you can also add `datetime.datetime` or `pendulum.datetime` values (internally I work with `pendulum.datetime`, as the python 2/3 consistency is much better).
+Labels are generated respecting the difference of of `x_limits` and `y_limits`.

 ## Documentation

 ```python